PrimePenguin/NyceSharp/README.md

-# PrimePenguinSharp: A .NET library for PrimePenguin.
+# NyceSharp: A .NET library for NYCE WMS.